mrft/itr8/README.md

     * isBatch() would just add the flag, which is kind of like adding a flatten in between (already containing 'arrays' as the value in each next()'s value), but because you keep the elements together should be more efficient
     * unBatch would effectively again produce an asyc iterator that outputs all the elements separately (if you wnat to use the iterator somewhere else, and not solely this library)
     * reBatch would be like creating a new batch size (maybe input and output batch sizes differ) but not by using flatten().group() as that would produces an iterator outputting all elements separately in between, and that is not very efficient.
+  * CURRENT IMPLEMENTATION WILL GROW AND SHRINK BATCH SIZE depending on the operation (filter could shrink batches significatnly for example, but batches with only a few elements don't have a very big advantage performance wise).
+Of course you could always 'unBatch |> batch(size)' to force a new batch size, but it could be more efficient if the operatorFactory handles the batch size and keeps it constant throughtout the chain.
 ## What is a transIterator?

 It is simply a function with an iterator as single argument which will return another iterator.
 So it transforms iterators, which is why I have called it transIterator (~transducers).